Grow in the grace and knowledge of our Lord.

 Grace's Sunday School program is open to all children between the ages of 4 and 18.
 We meet weekly throughout the school year to explore faith, make friends and have fun.

 Classes begin each Sunday at 9:30 a.m. and overlap with our 10 a.m. worship service.
-After you drop off your students in their classes, parents are invited to come to Albright Parish Hall for coffee, breakfast treats and a chance to get to know other parents before the service begins.
+After you drop off your students in their classes (located on the lower level of our building), parents are invited to come to Albright Parish Hall for coffee, breakfast treats and a chance to get to know other parents before the service begins.
 Students join their families in church in time to share Holy Communion.

 Our classes are led by volunteer members who make up our Church School Committee.
 The committee meets regularly throughout the year to share ideas and plan special events.